Shrimantee/UserInfoApp/README.md

 The server then sends an SMS message that includes a verification code and the hash to identify the app.
 After OTP retrieval, the code should be sent back to the server and validates the phone number.

+# How to view code

+Java files are located at:
+\UserInfoApp\app\src\main\java\com\shrimantee\userInfo

+### SplashActivity.java

+  Splash activity displayed at application launch.

+### MainActivity.java

+ This is a sample sign up form where hints will be provided for email and phone number fields.
+ On retrieving the hint, associated fields with it like first name, last name, etc can be used to fill up the form

+### OTPActivity.java

+ This activity automatically retrieves OTP ( One-Time Passowrd) from SMS sent to the phone number provided in the sign-up form sample.

+### AppSignatureHashHelper.java

+This is a helper class to generate your message hash to be included in your SMS message.Without the correct hash, the app won't receive the message callback.

+### DisplayActivity.java

+Final activity on successful retrieval of OTP from SMS

+XML files ( Layout files) are located at:
+\UserInfoApp\app\src\main\res\layout

 # How to run a sample
 Clone or download the project open it with Android Studio compile and run it will work.